Abdulghani-Alhamwi/English-Learning-Management-System/README.md

 ---

-## 🚀 Project Overview:
+## 🚀 Project Overview :

 The application starts with a **splash screen** displaying a progress bar and initialization status, followed by the main interface where users can manage vocabulary and access learning presentation modes.

-The project emphasizes:
+The project emphasizes :

 * Clean architecture.
 * Shared logic.